Jacobhob/ARK-Fund/README.md

 ### Master scripts:
 #### ARK.R:
-This module is developed for generating portfolio performance simulation results for our structured product.
+This module is developed for generating portfolio performance simulation results for our structured product. <br>
+The default # of trials is 5.
+You could freely set the number by changing the variable time in Line 36.
 #### Backtest.R:
 This module is developed for generating backtesting results for the portfolio in bear and bull market using empirical data.